 Change is coming to Eastside Heritage Center’s newsletter in 2011!
 The Heritage Reflector will cease its hard-copy publication following the March issue.
 Beginning in June and going forward, issues will be available on our website and via email distribution.
 This change will not only save valuable hours for EHC staff and volunteers, the money we save in postage and materials costs can be used to support our programs and collection.
 If you’d like to sign up to receive the digital Heritage Reflector, send an email to email@example.com and include the subject line “Subscribe to Heritage Reflector.”
-If you have any questions, contact Heather at 425-450-1049.
+If you have any questions, contact Lexi at 425-450-1049.

 Note: Select a year, then select an issue.